Birds with orange wings are some of the most stunning creatures in the animal kingdom.

 Their diet consists of insects, spiders, and berries.
 During the breeding season, males sing a beautiful, whistling song to attract females.

 Unfortunately, the varied thrush has declined due to habitat loss and fragmentation.
-It is crucial to preserve their forest habitat to protect these stunning birds.
+Preserving their forest habitat is crucial to protecting these stunning birds.

 Bird lovers should consider planting native plants to create a habitat and attract birds.